‘Discarded Like Trash’: Girlfriend of Dating App Killer Found Guilty of Murdering Sydney Loofe

 After deliberating for about three hours, a Nebraska jury found Boswell, 26, guilty of first-degree murder, conspiracy to commit murder, and improper disposal of human remains for her role in the November 2017 slaying and dismemberment of Sydney Loofe, a cashier at a Lincoln home-improvement store.
 As the verdict was read, Loofe’s mother and sister reportedly wiped tears from their eyes.

-Boswell must now decide whether the same jury that convicted her will rule on whether she’s eligible for the death penalty, or if she’ll defer that decision to a three-judge panel.
-According to the Omaha World Herald, she could be the first woman sentenced to death in Nebraska.
+A three-judge panel will now decide whether Boswell will be sentenced to death or life in prison for the first-degree murder charge.
+According to the Omaha World-Herald, she could be the first woman sentenced to death in Nebraska.

 Prosecutors allege Boswell acted “in tandem” with her 52-year-old boyfriend, Aubrey Trail, to lure Loofe to her death after meeting on the dating app.
 Loofe was missing for 19 days after the Tinder date, and her body was finally found in garbage bags scattered among ditches and farm fields in rural Nebraska.